ntua-unit-of-control-and-informatics/jaqpot-site/docusaurus/docs/jaqpotpy/PyTorch-Geometric-models/create-a-dataset.md

 # Create a Dataset

-This example demonstrates how to create a Molecular Graph Neural Network dataset with `jaqpotpy`.
-We utilize a dataset containing SMILES representations of molecules and their associated activity values to predict molecular activity.
+This example demonstrates how to create a Molecular Graph Neural Network dataset with `jaqpotpy`. `SmilesGraphFeaturizer` is used to create graph based features on SMILES input, while `SmilesGraphDataset` is the dataset class for Graph Neural Networks training.

-## Import Required Libraries
+## Basic Setup

 We first import the necessary libraries: